-Houser pitches 3-hitter for 1st pro shutout, Brews top Cards
+Houser pitches Brews’ 1st CG shutout since 2014, beats Cards

 TRAINER’S ROOM

-Cardinals: LHP Andrew Miller threw a bullpen session without issue and could return from the injured list sometime in the next week, manager Mike Shildt said.
+Cardinals: LHP Andrew Miller threw a bullpen session without issue and could return from the injured list sometime in the next week, Shildt said.

-Brewers: OF Avisail Garcia sat out a second straight game with a sore hamstring.
-The injury isn’t serious, according to manager Craig Counsell, but the Brewers are taking a cautious approach to get Garcia back to full strength for the stretch run.
+Brewers: SS Willy Adames will be re-evaluated Sunday after re-aggravating his left quad while running to first on a fifth-inning single.
+Adames recently missed three games for a similar injury.

 UP NEXT